-NEW YORK REPORT CARD | 2017
+NEW YORK REPORT CARD | 2018

 The sex trafficking law does not apply to buyers, and penalties under the buyer-applicable commercial sexual exploitation of children (CSEC) laws do not reflect the seriousness of those offenses.
-The sex trafficking law requires proof that force, fraud, or coercion was used even when the victim is a minor, and minors may be arrested for prostitution; however, minors involved in commercial sex are presumed to be trafficking victims.
+Further, minors may be arrested for prostitution; however, minors involved in commercial sex are presumed to be trafficking victims.